Lalo Rodríguez: Early career

 In 1973, at 15 years of age, with the help of producer Harvey Averne, Rodríguez moved from Puerto Rico to New York to join Eddie Palmieri's band.
-His debut album at the age of 17 was Palmieri's Sun of Latin Music, with Rodriguez providing vocals for the album's hit song "Un Dia Bonito" (a Beutiful Day) as well as “Nada de ti” (Nothing of you), “Nunca contigo” (Never with you) and “Deseo salvaje” (Wild desire) - a bolero written by Rodríguez.
+His debut album at the age of 17 was Palmieri's Sun of Latin Music, with Rodriguez providing vocals for the album's hit song "Un Dia Bonito" (a Beautiful Day) as well as “Nada de ti” (Nothing of you), “Nunca contigo” (Never with you) and “Deseo salvaje” (Wild desire) - a bolero written by Rodríguez.
 This 1975 album would be the first Salsa album to win a Grammy at the 18th Grammy Awards.
 A year later he sang on Unfinished Masterpiece, which was nominated for a Grammy at 19th Grammy Awards in 1976.
 Palmieri gave him his new first name "Lalo."
 After leaving Palmieri, he was invited to join, Machito Grillo's Orchestra where they recorded the album “Fireworks“, which was also nominated for a Grammy.
 By the age of 18, he had recorded 3 albums, the first won a Grammy and the other two were nominated for Grammy awards.
 Thereafter, Rodríguez returned to Puerto Rico where he joined Tommy Olivencia's group.

 In 1980, Rodríguez "went solo," releasing his first studio album Simplemente...
 Lalo featuring the salsa classic "Tu No Sabes Querer" (You don't know how to love).